CHET Core Faculty

 Aaron J. Kruse-Diehr, PhD

-Assistant professor in the department of health, behavior and society in the University of Kentucky College of Public Health.
+Associate professor in the department of family and community medicine in the University of Kentucky College of Medicine.
 Dr. Kruse-Diehr is also director of the Community Leadership Institute of Kentucky (CLIK) through the UK Center for Clinical and Translational Science.
 His research centers on reducing cancer disparities, with primary focus on increasing colorectal cancer screening rates in clinic and community-based settings using approaches guided by implementation science theories and frameworks.

 Ana Maria Linares, DNS, RN, IBCLC